THREE FISTED ADVENTURES IN WORLD POP CINEMA

 (Reviewed at Teleport City)

-High School Musical is purely coincidental.
+Any similarity to High School Musical is purely coincidental.

 They Call Her...
 Cleopatra Wong (Philippines, 1978)